AXS CHECKOUT

 USER INSIGHTS

-• Credit cards & mobile wallets are most common, but users also rely on a wide variety of methods (incl.
-QR payments).
+• Credit cards & mobile wallets are most common, but users also rely on a wide variety of methods (including QR payments).

 • Users citied that express checkout is a commonly used option to pay as it is quick and convenient.